react-cosmos/react-cosmos/README.md

 }
 ```

-Check out the [React Router example](examples/react-router) to see proxy in action.
+Check out the [React Router example](examples/react-router) to see the proxy in action.

 #### Fetch